Best AI Sales Agents for B2B SaaS in 2026: Honest Comparison

 Best for.
 Enterprise CX teams with $50k+ budget and an existing support operation to optimize.

 Positioning.
 Bret Taylor's startup — conversational AI agents aimed at consumer brands and large CX deployments.
-Branded as a full agent platform.
+Branded as a full agent platform, with high-quality design and heavy investment, but enterprise-only and not a self-serve fit for founder-led SaaS.

 Pricing.
 Enterprise, not public.